R3DRUN3/cyberhall/k8s-security/CRIU/criu-poc-1/README.md

 ## Abstract
 This readme contains step-by-step instructions to demonstrate the usage of [CRIU](https://criu.org/Main_Page) on kubernetes in order to generate snapshot of running containers.
-This can be usefull for incident-response activities.
+This can be usefull for incident-response and forensic analysis activities.

 ## Prerequisites